Things To Know Before You Get A Dog In An Apartment, Townhouse, etc.

 I don’t understand why, but I hear that there are some places where you’re not allowed to have dogs.
 Make sure you don’t live in one BEFORE you decide to get a dog and bring it home.

 I would guess that rules like these come from people a long time ago who had dogs, but didn’t take care of them and/or forgot that they had 6 billion neighbors.
 They likely let their dogs bark too much and didn’t pick up their dog’s poop.
-Both of these things probably annoyed the neighbors which resulted in new rules that meant dogs were no longer allowed in the complex.
+Both of these things probably annoyed the neighbors which resulted in new rules that said dogs were no longer allowed in the complex.

 The moral of the story is…. if you do live in a townhouse, apartment, etc where your neighbors are close and you ARE allowed to have pets, make sure you are a responsible pet owner.